biofer76/backup-mysql/README.md

 `BACKUP_INTERVAL`: interval between backups expressed in seconds, without that will be used a default value of 24 hours (3600*24).
 First backup and interval start from the container run

 `/host/path/backup`: set host path to save backups, don't change container default folder (*/var/backups/*)

+`MYSQL_DATABASE`: Environment variable you can use in backup or mysql container (backup container env variable has priority)

 After running backup container you can check logs: